LAD Calcium Score: Normal 0, Moderate 100-400, Dangerous >400

 What Causes Calcium Buildup in the LAD?

-Calcium in the LAD artery is caused by atherosclerosis, a process where plaque builds up in the artery walls.
+Calcium in the LAD artery is caused by atherosclerosis, where plaque builds up in artery walls over time.

 • High blood pressure